metal-stack/metal-robot/README.md

 ## Task Descriptions

 - Automatically add releases of certain repositories to the [releases](https://github.com/metal-stack/releases) repository (`develop` branch)
-- Automatically add commit and PR for swagger client repositories to update their clients (`auto-generate/<version>` branch, Github action needs to generate the client and push it back to this branch)
+- Automatically add a commit and PR for swagger client repositories to update their clients (`auto-generate/<version>` branch, Github action needs to generate the client and push it back to this branch)
+- Automatically add a commit and PR for docs repository after a metal-stack release
 - Adds a comment on [docs](https://github.com/metal-stack/docs) PRs to a rendered preview
 - Create team for repository maintainers on repository creation (can be used for CODEOWNERS)